Are you working crazy long hours and making very little money?

 Your price can’t exceed the value otherwise the client won’t make a profit on the deal.
 They need to perceive the value as higher than the price.

 Your price has to fall between those two points.

-Unfortunately most accounting professionals tend to set their price towards the bottom of this range.
+Unfortunately, most accounting professionals tend to set their prices towards the bottom of this range.
 But, really, you want to be as close to the buyer’s reservation price as possible.

 You may be thinking it’s unfair to charge a high price, but I would argue it is actually much fairer than charging a cheap price.

 If you charge a low price, you end up having to take on a lot more clients to make ends meet, working a lot harder, longer hours.
 You are likely to end up cutting corners, rushing jobs or missing out on valuable opportunities - not on purpose, just because you are so overwhelmed.

 Many of my students have told me they wish they could spend more time on advisory services, but they are just too busy keeping up with compliance work.
 (How To Move From Compliance To Business Advisory)

 You certainly do because you are overworking and underearning, but the client is missing out too!
 If you can help them build a better business, but can’t spare the time to do it because you’re too busy, the client is missing out.